 Magmatic ascent rates

-See a video of Roy's work.
+See a video of our trip to Iceland.

 Stress in crystals